-Kanlaon Volcano's seismic monitoring network did not detect any volcanic earthquake during the 24-hour observation period.
-Ground deformation data from continuous GPS measurements last 30 August 2019 indicate slight inflation of the edifice.
+Kanlaon Volcano's seismic monitoring network recorded one (1) volcanic earthquake during the 24-hour observation period.
+Weak emission of white steamladen plumes that rose 200 meters before drifting northwest was observed.
+Ground deformation data from continuous GPS measurements last 29 September 2019 indicate slight inflation of the edifice.

-Alert Level 1 (abnormal) status prevails over Kanlaon Volcano, which means that it is currently in a state of unrest probably driven by hydrothermal processes that could generate steam driven or phreatic eruptions.
+Alert Level 1 (abnormal) status prevails over Kanlaon Volcano, which means that it is currently in a state of unrest probably driven by hydrothermal processes that could generate steam driver or phreatic eruptions.
 The local government units and the public are reminded to avoid entry into the 4-kilometer radius Permanent Danger Zone (PDZ) due to perennial hazards of rockfalls, avalanches, sudden outgassing and steam-driven or phreatic eruption at the summit area.
 Civil aviation authorities must also advise pilots to avoid flying close to the volcano's summit as ejecta from any sudden phreatic eruption can be hazardous to aircraft.
 DOST-PHIVOLCS is closely monitoring Kanlaon Volcano's activity and any new development will be relayed to all concerned.